 These purple-spotted, dark dusty blue flowers with white centers evoke images of early night skies sprinkled with stars.
 The dark green foliage is also spotted, and combines with deep purple buds to give this spectacular Tricyrtis long lasting appeal.
-Plant with Kirengeshoma and double the intrigue of the
+Plant with Kirengeshoma and double the intrigue of the flowers and foliage.

-Size: 2' high x 18" wide; hardy to zone 5.
+Size: 2' 0" high x 18" wide.

-Registration Form to receive news of updates to the web site and availability of new plants, to give us your feedback, and to be on the mailing list to receive future printed catalogs.
+Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.